 What follows is an expanded and edited version of my comment to him, names redacted.
 I ask only that those who respond to this post pause before leaping in.
 Comments including the words “Not all men” will be deleted.

 This post is the result of a long conversation, one I’ve had with male and female musicians I respect.
-I am 66, and although I am in a wonderful relationship, I am also sensitive to female beauty.
+I am 66, and although I have been in wonderful monogamous relationships, I am also sensitive to female beauty.
 We are all, to a greater or lesser extent, sexualized creatures, and that is not a bad thing.
 But how we express our erotic impulses is worth considering.

 In my experience of the past fifteen years, much of the jazz audience is made up of men of my generation.
 Amiable, enthusiastic people.
 But many apparently don’t seem to be getting a great deal of sexual fulfillment.
 And without thinking about it, they publicly drool over and objectify any attractive young woman performer.
 It seems some can’t decide if they want to caress her or take her out for an ice cream soda or both.
 They crowd around.
 They ogle.
 They stare at her body as if she were a particularly appealing entree.
 They follow her when she makes it clear she has to leave.